Ypertex/inhabitu-ghost/README.md

 The theme Inhabitu is based on the [CSS framework Bulma](http://bulma.io).

-# Disclaimer

-**This theme is heavily customized for use on the [Ypertex blog](https://blog.ypertex.com).
-It is not recommended to directly use it on your productive Ghost instance without prior customization to your own blog.**

 # Known Issues

 Please check out the list of [issues documented at Github](https://github.com/ypertex/inhabitu-ghost/issues).

-# Contribution

-Feel free to open any [issues](https://github.com/ypertex/inhabitu-ghost/issues/new) to submit bugs or feature requests.
-Your help is welcome.
-Thanks!